All Episodes

 I can't remember.

-Project for a New American Century.
+Project for a new American century.

 You guys remember this one?

-Peanac, they called it, put out a report, I think it was in 2000, might have been early 2001, arguing that Americans needed a new Pearl Harbor type event to rally the country together.
+arguing that Americans needed a new Pearl Harbor type event to rally the country together.

-I think that it wasn't Rumsfeld wrote that, but I think it was Rumsfeld who said this.
+I think that it wasn't Rumsfeld who wrote that, but I think it was Rumsfeld who said this.

 I could be wrong.

-Every so often, he argued we needed, this was a speech he gave, terror attacks so the American people could truly understand what they were being protected from.
+Every so often he argued we needed this was a speech he gave terror attacks so the American people could truly understand what they were being protected from.

 And that's insane.